 The following case study is based on the IE Brown 2018 Data Survey team experience during their South Africa session.
 The study includes multiple quotes from the team’s final report as well as quotes from individual students where indicated.

 In an era of mounting digital privacy scandals, data rights is as much an issue for the residents of townships in Cape Town as it is for individuals operating in digital realms.
 Whose data is being sold, for what purpose, and in whose interest?

 NATHANIEL ALLEN EMBA ’18

-The Data Survey Team consisted of a small group of students with a range of high level expertise as surgeons, and technology, marketing and financial executives to leading companies and organizations.
-The team was charged with developing a new survey platform using new digital tools to produce better data that could, in turn, improve the quality of life of township residents.
+The Data Survey Team consisted of a small group of students with a range of high level expertise as surgeons, and technology, marketing and financial executives at leading companies and organizations.
+The team was charged with developing a new digital survey platform to produce better data for improving the quality of life of township residents.
 As the team wrote in their report,

 If there is an inability to obtain accurate data, then how can businesses, NGOs, and government agencies even begin to address socio-economic issues facing this population?

 Prior to their arrival in Cape Town, the team developed a desktop research report that outlined what seemed to be a reasonable plan based on their understanding of technology prevalent in the townships and data collection processes.
 After one week of ethnographic research in the townships interviewing residents, small business people, local representatives, government officials and private companies, they found their desktop research deeply flawed.
 They were surprised by the proliferation of smartphones and widespread use of social networking applications.